brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 I'm not going to get into the details of these commercial probes since they are described in many other articles.
-The key thing to understand (which was new to me) is that there is no "magic" to driving the SWD port on an RP2040.
+The key thing to understand (which was new to me) is that there is no "magic" involved when driving the SWD port on an RP2040.
 This two-pin interface works very much like an I2C port and can be driven by any 3.3V-compatible device that can wiggle two GPIO lines in a way that follows the SWD protocol.
-I hope this article removes some of the mystery around that process.
+I'm driving the SWD interface using a second RP2040, but that is not a requirement - *any other GPIO-capable device could be used to flash an RP2040 board*, so long as it follows the SWD protocol rules.
+I hope this article removes some of the mystery around this process.

-I am driving the SWD port using a *second* RP2040 board (a Pi Pico 1), but that isn't a requirement - any other controller can be used.
-In fact, if you look closely at the Raspberry Pi Debug Probe you'll see that it's exactly the same thing: an RP2040 with special firmware needed to interface the USB port to the two-wire SWD port.
 Here's a picture of the setup that I used to build/test my flasher:

 ![Debug Pins](/assets/images/IMG_1981.jpg)

 The Pi Pico on the left is the "target" board, i.e. the one being flashed.
-The Pico on the right is the "source" board where the flashing code is running.
+The Pico on the right is the "source" board where my flashing code is running.
 My source board is connected to a normal Raspberry Pi Debug Probe and is flashed the normal way.

 ## Physical Interface